MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/create-personal-quick-replies.md

 [!include[cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

-## Overview
+## Introduction

-The personalization menu that is accessible through the application tab allows you to add personal quick replies.
+The personalization menu that is accessible through the application tab allows you to add personal quick replies, also known as predefined messages.
 You can create quick replies to cater to the common questions and scenarios that you need to address in your role.
 You can tag the replies with keywords that help you invoke the quick replies when interacting with customers.

-You can edit and delete the personal quick replies that you create.

 ## Create personal quick replies

+You can create, edit, and delete the personal quick replies owned by you.
+The predefined messages that you create are available on the **Personal** tab in the **Quick replies** panel of the conversation window.

 1. Sign in to Omnichannel for Customer Service, and on the home page, select the plus (**+**) icon on the application tab.
    > ![personalization menu](../../media/oceh/personalization-menu.png "personalization menu")